pyr/dot.emacs/README.md

 ### First time set-up

-You will want a recent version of emacs installed:
+You will want a recent (24+) version of emacs installed:

-- ubuntu users will want to use this ppa: https://launchpad.net/~cassou/+archive/emacs
-- archlinux users will have access to emacs 24.3 through pacman
-- MacOS users will want to install from: http://emacsformacosx.com/

 This configuration relies on [emenv](https://github.com/pyr/emenv), please install it.